PranaKn/pranakn.github.io/_posts/2026-04-25-informationsecurityrefresher-01.md

 **Privilege Creep:** the gradual accumulation of unnecessary access over time (and something we want to avoid).

-After this refresher and reviewing the basics of information security, feel free to check out SOC Anatomy here = )
+After this refresher and reviewing the basics of information security, feel free to check out SOC Anatomy [HERE](https://pranakn.github.io/posts/soc-anatomy) = )

 ### References